WHAT WILL I LEARN?

 Identify and use LISTS to bring variety, detail, and clarity to your speeches and dialogue.
 Lists are strongly connected to your character's inner life and emotional states.

-Identify and use TRIGGERS and CONNECTORS to motivate emotional responses and actions, to explore patterns of logic within your monologues and across dialogue with other characters, and to overcome frequently dropped cues.
+Identify and use TRIGGERS and CONNECTING THOUGHTS to motivate emotional responses and actions, to explore patterns of logic within your monologues and across dialogue with other characters, and to overcome frequently dropped cues.

 Add MISSING DIALOGUE to incomplete or one-sided dialogue to help you sustain concentration and emotional life, and to explore special opportunities that the writer may have left you for making choices with the text.